Finture/Flowee-BPMS-Docs/content/user-guide/process-engine/expression-language/unified-expression-language.md

 ## Delegation Code

-Besides Java code, Camunda 7 also supports the evaluation of expressions as delegation code.
+Besides Java code, Flowee BPMS also supports the evaluation of expressions as delegation code.
 For general information about delegation code, see the corresponding [section]({{< ref "/user-guide/process-engine/delegation-code.md" >}}).